Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

-Next, we can implement the `unpack` function on the `ExampleInstruction` enum that was called in the `process_instruction` function above.
+Next, we can implement the `unpack` function on the `ExampleInstruction` enum.
 This is where we will use Borsh to deserialize the `instruction_data` into the `PostIxPayload` struct defined above and create a `TestStruct` from the payload.

 ```rust
 impl ExampleInstruction {